xjsender/haoide/README.md

 4. Create new Page: Page-Name.page
 ```

-###Create Debug Log
+## Create Debug Log
-If you want to track the log of any user, click SublimeApex > Apex Test > Create Debug Log, wait for a moment, you will see the user list, choose one and press enter, check the progress in the status bar until succeed message appeared, and then your debug log user is recorded.
+If you want to track the log of any user, click ```SublimeApex > Apex Test > Create Debug Log```, wait for a moment, you will see the user list, choose one and press enter, check the progress in the status bar until succeed message appeared, and then your debug log user is recorded.

-###List Debug Log
+## List Debug Log
-If you want to see the log list of any user, click SublimeApex > Apex Test > List Debug Logs, wait for a moment, you will see the user list, choose one and press enter, check the progress in the status bar until succeed message appeared, and then a new view with the log list will be open.
+If you want to see the log list of any user, click ```SublimeApex > Apex Test > List Debug Logs```, wait for a moment, you will see the user list, choose one and press enter, check the progress in the status bar until succeed message appeared, and then a new view with the log list will be open.

-###Run Test
+## Run Test
 There are two methods to run test, one is by Main Menu, other is in the context menu
-+ 1. By Main Menu: click SublimeApex > Apex Test > Run Test, choose the test class and press enter, check the progress in the status bar until succeed message appeared, and then a new view with the test result will be open.
++ 1. By Main Menu: click ```SublimeApex > Apex Test > Run Test```, choose the test class and press enter, check the progress in the status bar until succeed message appeared, and then a new view with the test result will be open.
-+ 2. By Context Menu: in the context of opened class, click SublimeApex > Run Test Class, check the progress in the status bar until succeed message appeared, and then a new view with the test result will be open.
++ 2. By Context Menu: in the context of opened class, click ```SublimeApex > Run Test Class```, check the progress in the status bar until succeed message appeared, and then a new view with the test result will be open.

-###View Code Coverage
+## View Code Coverage
 This feature just works when api version is >= 29.0
-In the context menu of open class or trigger, click Right Mouse > SublimeApex > View Code Coverage, after the thread is over, you will see the code coverage percentage in the console and a new view with not covered highlight lines.
+In the context menu of open class or trigger, click ```button1 > SublimeApex > View Code Coverage```, after the thread is over, you will see the code coverage percentage in the console and a new view with not covered highlight lines.

-###Refresh Folder
+## Refresh Folder
 Click SublimeApex > Refresh Folder to refresh folder

-### Refresh Multiply Components
+## Refresh Multiply Components
-Choose the components you want to refresh, and then Click SublimeApex > Refresh Selected Components in the Sidebar Menu
+Choose the components you want to refresh, and then Click ```SublimeApex > Refresh Selected Components``` in the Sidebar Menu

-###Delete Multiply Components
+## Delete Multiply Components
-Choose the components you want to delete, and then Click SublimeApex > Delete Selected Components in the Sidebar Menu
+Choose the components you want to delete, and then Click ```SublimeApex > Delete Selected Components``` in the Sidebar Menu

-###Quick Goto Component
+## Quick Goto Component
-Put the focus in the Class Name, and then, press shift and double click left mouse, the class file will be open if this class file is exist
+Put the focus in the Class Name, and then, press ```shift``` and ```button1```, the class file will be open if this class file is exist

-###Retrieve All Metadata
+## Retrieve All Metadata
-Click SublimeApex > Retrieve Metadata in the main menu, you will see a new open view with message, this view will be refreshed every five seconds, after the retrieve status is completed, plug-in will download the base64 zipfile, after that, base64 zipfile will be decoded to zip file, at the last, this zip file will be extracted.
+Click ```SublimeApex > Retrieve Metadata``` in the main menu, you will see a new open view with message, this view will be refreshed every five seconds, after the retrieve status is completed, plug-in will download the base64 zipfile, after that, base64 zipfile will be decoded to zip file, at the last, this zip file will be extracted.

-###Deploy Metadata
+## Deploy Metadata
 This functionality is not perfect now, but it can work now.

-###Proxy
+## Proxy
 Refer to [Request Proxies](http://docs.python-requests.org/en/latest/user/advanced/#proxies)

 ...

 # Installation #
 Firstly, install sublime text and then extract the zip file into your sublime package path.
-Package Name in sublime should be SublimeApex, for example, "D:\Sublime347\Data\Packages\SublimeApex" is my installation path.
+Package Name in sublime should be SublimeApex, for example, ```D:\Sublime347\Data\Packages\SublimeApex``` is my installation path.

 Before start coding, you should initiate your project settings, you can keep your settings in Default Setting or User Setting, however, [User Settings] is prior to [Default Settings].